 - 1. North Carolina: week of less than 3 customary scheduled full-time days.
 Puerto Rico: week in which claimant performs less than full-time work and wages or remuneration from self employment are less than 11⁄2 times claimant's WBA. - 2.
 New York: partial benefits are not paid for week(s) when claimant's earnings exceed the maximum weekly benefit rate of \$405 or when claimant was employed on four or more days during the week. - 3.
 Connecticut: or any earnings derived from self-employment. - 4.
 Massachusetts: formula uses WBA exclusive of any dependency allowance. - 5.
-Montana: self-employment earnings are not reported. - 6.
+Montana: self-employment earnings, non-covered or exempt from definition of employment, are not reported. - 6.
 Nebraska: earnings up to 1⁄4 of claimant's WBA are disregarded with a dollar-for-dollar offset for earnings in excess of 1⁄4 of claimant's WBA. - 7.
-Wisconsin: nothing is payable for a week if claimant worked at least 35 hours (paid at same or greater rate of pay) was performed for an employer that paid at least 80% of base period wages, the 35 hours can include deductible income.
-Effective 4/2/00, partial unemployment will not include 40 or more hours of work in a week for one or more employers.
-Moreover, claimants are not automatically denied a full week's credit after taking a partial week leave of absence, wages earned or which could have been earned in a partial week are counted to determine eligibility. - 8.
+Wisconsin: if 16 or more available hours are missed in a week, the claimant is ineligible for benefits.
+If less than 16 hours of work are missed in a week, the amount of benefits payable are determined by applying the partial wage formula.
+Nothing is payable for a week if claimant A) had 32 or more hours including hours worked, hours missed and/or holiday, vacation, dismissal and/or sick pay, or B) received or will receive more than \$500 in wages, and/or holiday, vacation, dismissal, sick, bonus pay, back pay and/or termination pay. - 8.
 These states have special provisions concerning benefits for claimants who are unable or unavailable to work for part of a week.
-In these states a % of WBA is deducted for each day not at work in, California: 1/7 WBA; Illinois: 1/5 WBA; Indiana: 1/3 WBA; Maine: prorates benefits for the portion of the week at work; Minnesota: 1/5 WBA; Washington: 1/7 WBA, however no benefits are paid if claimant is unavailable 3 or more days in a week. - 9.
+In these states a % of WBA is deducted for each day not at work in, California: 1/7 WBA when unable to work one to six days; Illinois: 1/5 WBA; Indiana: 1/3 WBA; Maine: prorates benefits for the portion of the week unable to work for good cause as defined by law.; Minnesota: 1/5 WBA; Washington: 1/7 WBA, however no benefits are paid if claimant is unavailable 3 or more days in a week. - 9.
 Arizona: individual is considered unemployed for any week of less than full-time work only if individual is not at fault for reduction in hours. - 10.
 Pennsylvania: excludes emergency and weekend drill and instruction pay for members of the National Guard and armed forces reserves. - 11.
 Michigan: benefits are reduced by 40 cents for each dollar earned, and wages and benefits combined cannot exceed 1.6 times the weekly benefit amount.
 Effective October 1, 2015, benefits will be reduced by 50 cents for each dollar earned, and wages and benefits combined cannot exceed 1.5 times the weekly benefit amount. - 12.
 Vermont: individual is considered to be employed full time if they work 35 hours or more. - 13.
 Colorado: the individual must also work fewer than 32 hours in a given week to meet the definition of partial unemployment. - 14.
 Washington: earnings disregard is different for individuals receiving Training Benefits: 1/2 wages over \$5.